xpeedo/github-copilot-unlimited/README.md

 ```js
 ,new Pc("GitHubLoginFailed")}n.accessToken="gho_<TOKEN>";
 ```

+For different OS, like Linux and MacOS should be similar.

 When the GitHub Copilot trials expires or GitHub Copilot VSCode extension gets updated, you have to repeat this process (kinda).